 Christel Bodenbender is a writer and yogi living in Vancouver.
 After a Master's in Linguistics, she rekindled her passion for penning narratives.
 Since then she has published a selection of short stories in the realm of speculative fiction.
 She is a certified yoga teacher and joins the festival with new ideas for yoga for writers.

 Richard Graeme Cameron

 Originally from northern Ontario, now transplanted to Vancouver, BC.
-Stories in Podcastle, Shimmer and Pulp Literature.
-Viable Paradise (2011) and Taos Toolbox (2017) alum.
-Codex and SFWA Associate Member. (she/her)
+Her stories are in Podcastle, Shimmer, Pulp Literature, and Viable Paradise (2011).
+She is a Taos Toolbox (2017) alum, Codex, and SFWA Associate Member.

 Dwayne Clayden uses his knowledge and experience as a police officer and paramedic to write crime thrillers.
 His first novel, Crisis Point, was a finalist for the 2015 Crime Writers of Canada, Unhanged Arthur.
 His short story, Hell Hath No Fury, was published in AB Negative, an anthology of short stories from Alberta Crime Writers.

 His vast experience working with emergency services spans over 40 years and includes work as a police officer, paramedic, tactical paramedic, firefighter, emergency medical services (EMS) chief, educator, and academic chair.